Rubesh-V/EXPERIMENT-2-Experimental-verification-of-various-Fiber-losses--Propagation-Loss-Bend-Loss/README.md

 ## 🔍 EX.NO: 2 – Verification of Fiber Losses

 **Aim:**
-To measure propagation and bending losses for two wavelengths in plastic fiber.
+To measure propagation and bending losses for two wavelengths in plastic fiber .

 **Equipments Required:**
 - Link-B Kit